Introduction to the Issue

 - RAILS is involved at the national level with the American Library Association (ALA) and the Core Ebooks Interest Group.

-- Executive Director Deirdre Brennan helped draft the "Resolution on eBook Pricing for Libraries" passed by the ALA Council in June 2019.
+- Former Executive Director Deirdre Brennan helped draft the "Resolution on eBook Pricing for Libraries" passed by the ALA Council in June 2019.
 The resolution calls for ALA to create a joint working group to address library concerns with publishers and content providers.
 It also calls for the development of a public awareness campaign to provide accurate information to publishers on the value of libraries purchasing books.

 RAILS Events (Upcoming and Recorded)